googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 The affine transformation is specified in a PaintTransform table as matrix elements.
 See 5.7.11.2.5.8 for format details.

-Whereas the PaintTransformed table supports several types of transforms, the PaintTranslate, PaintRotate and PaintSkew tables each support specific
+Whereas the PaintTransform table supports several types of transforms, the PaintTranslate, PaintRotate and PaintSkew tables each support specific
 transformations: translation, rotation and skew.
 The PaintTranslate table provides a more compact representation for this common transform.
 The